-Building on the eight-year success of the CFA for economic development, Governor Cuomo established this new CFA WDI in 2019 to support strategic regional efforts that meet businesses' short-term workforce needs, improve regional talent pipelines, expand apprenticeships, and address the long-term needs of expanding industries.
+Building on the eight-year success of the CFA for economic development, the CFA WDI was established in 2019 to support strategic regional efforts that meet businesses' short-term workforce needs, improve regional talent pipelines, expand apprenticeships, and address the long-term needs of expanding industries.
 This investment strategy focuses on emerging fields such as clean energy, health technology, and computer science, that have a growing demand for jobs.
 Funding available under this strategy also seeks to support efforts to improve the economic security of women, youth, and other populations that face significant barriers to career advancement.